-SWCA obtained a federal threatened and endangered species list from the USFWS (2023a) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the greenhouse, fence, storage structure and optional cistern locations (review area) (Appendix C).
+SWCA obtained a federal threatened and endangered species list from the USFWS (2023a) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the greenhouse (review area) (Appendix C).
 The IPaC automatically generates a list of species and other resources of concern, such as critical habitat, that are known or expected to be in the specified area and could potentially be directly or indirectly affected.
-According to the IPaC query for the project, one federally listed endangered species has the potential to occur in the review area; the Puerto Rican boa (Chilabothrus inornatus).
+According to the IPaC query for the project, six federally listed endangered species has the potential to occur in the review area; the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), Puerto Rican Parrot (Amazona vittata), Puerto Rican Sharp-shinned hawk (Accipiter striatus venator), Puerto Rican harlequin butterfly (Atlantea tuliuta), Puerto Rican boa (Chilabothrus inornatus), and West Indian walnut (Juglans jamaicensis).
 SWCA also evaluated the review area for potential habitat for bald eagles (Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) as they are protected by the Bald and Golden Eagle Protection Act of 1940 ("BGEPA").